westbaykayak/westbaykayak.github.io/policies/constitution.md

   <li>To co-opt additional members onto the Committee as the Committee feels this is necessary.
 Co-opted members shall not be entitled to a vote on the Committee.</li>

   <li>To make decisions on the basis of a simple majority vote.
 In the case of equal votes, the Chairperson shall be entitled to an additional casting vote.
-At least two general committee members must be present for business to be agreed. </li>
+At least 50% of committee members must be present for business to be agreed. </li>

   <li>The general committee will be responsible for disciplinary hearings of members who infringe club rules / regulations / constitution.
 The general committee will be responsible for taking any action of suspension or discipline following such hearings.</li>
 </ol>